 Paul G. Harris has been teaching university courses in environmental studies, political science and international relations for over two decades.
 He has supervised the research of Master’s and Ph.D. students (meet one here) in international and environmental politics.
 He has worked with academic teams to develop a number of undergraduate and postgraduate degree programs.

 Professor Harris teaches courses in degree programs offered by the Department of Social Sciences and the Department of Science and Environmental Studies at the Education University of Hong Kong.
-Most of his undergraduate courses are from three programs: the Bachelor of Social Sciences in Global and Environmental Studies, the Bachelor of Arts in Education for Sustainability and the General Education Program.
+Most of his undergraduate teaching is in three programs: the Bachelor of Social Sciences in Global and Environmental Studies, the Bachelor of Arts in Education for Sustainability and the General Education Program.

 Scroll down this page for a list of many of the university courses that Professor Harris has taught (and where).

 - Animal Rights (Education University of Hong Kong)